Central Tech’s entrance requirements reflect trucking industry hiring standards to help ensure that graduates are employable in the trucking industry.

 The individual must possess a valid Oklahoma driver’s license.
 NOTE: Each student will be given the opportunity to obtain an Oklahoma Commercial Driver’s License while in training.

-All students are required to have a DOT physical and Class A Learner’s permit BEFORE you will be scheduled for a class.
+All students are required to have a DOT physical and Class A Learner’s permit BEFORE class begins.
 (In order to obtain a Class A Learner’s permit, you need to take and pass the following written exams – Combination Vehicle, Air Brakes, and General Knowledge.)
+If you do not have a DOT physical or Class A Learner’s permit, you can obtain one during the prep class (option B).

 STUDENTS MUST PROVIDE

-- An original or a certified copy of their state-issued birth certificate.
+- An original or a certified copy of their state-issued birth certificate OR passport.

 - Proof of legal domicile/residency.